avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - Use the number of tokens the user has staked into a smart contract on the Subnet to determine the weight of their validator
 - Require the user to submit an on-chain transaction with their validator information
-- Generate the warp message
+- Generate the Warp message

 #### Step 2: Issue a `RegisterSubnetValidatorTx` on the P-Chain